Skip to main content

 Your doubts, addressed.

-SPV stands for Special Purpose Vehicle — a Swiss-registered company created exclusively to pursue the DRA litigation.
+SPV stands for Special Purpose Vehicle — a Swiss-registered company created exclusively to pursue the Projekt Datorhall litigation.
 It owns the assigned claims, manages the legal proceedings, receives any recovery, and distributes it to stakeholders according to their equity share.
 The SPV is ring-fenced from all other activities, which is standard practice in litigation funding.

 Colocation operators, cryptocurrency mining operators, investors who funded data center projects based on the promised tax regime, companies that went bankrupt due to the tax changes, and anyone who suffered losses from bad advice by Swedish lawyers or consultants regarding data center tax structures.
 If you were affected between 2017 and 2023, you likely qualify.